 Consequently, we present targets either as a single number or as a range of values.
-When applicable, we include a range of values to account for assumptions underlying distinct modelling approaches.
-The more and less ambitious bounds reflect varying degrees of trade-offs in decarbonization with other targets or sectors and/or uncertainty in terms of technical and economic feasibility (CAT 2020b).
-Reaching the least-ambitious targets across all sectors will not likely be sufficient for delivering the Paris Agreement's 1.5°C global temperature limit.
-Consequently, only by achieving the more ambitious bound of some targets (e.g., phasing out coal as quickly as possible) will the world create room for some sectors to achieve their least-ambitious bounds where decarbonization is difficult and therefore slower.
+Where possible, we include a range of values to account for differences in assumptions, uncertainties, and distinct underlying methodologies and modelling approaches.
+In the power sector, for example, the more and less ambitious bounds reflect varying degrees of trade-offs in decarbonization with other sectors and/or uncertainty in terms of technical feasibility (CAT 2023).
+Reaching the least-ambitious targets6 across all sectors will not likely be sufficient for delivering the Paris Agreement's 1.5°C global temperature limit.
+Only by achieving the more ambitious bound of some targets (e.g., phasing out coal as quickly as possible) will the world create room for some sectors to achieve their least-ambitious bounds where decarbonization is difficult and therefore slower.

 It is critical to note that many selected targets are interdependent.
-Changes in one target can further or hinder another; for example, greater penetration of zero-carbon power on the electric grid would enable significant progress in decarbonizing transport and industrial processes, while failure to sustainably increase crop yields could result in agricultural expansion across forests, spurring increases in deforestation and associated GHG emissions
+Changes in one target can further or hinder another; for example, greater penetration of zero-carbon power on the electric grid would enable significant progress in decarbonizing transport and industrial production, while failure to sustainably increase crop yields could result in agricultural expansion across forests, spurring increases in deforestation and associated GHG emissions.